sean337/Package_Delivery/README.md

 ### Development Environment

 This project was completed in the PyCharm IDE, using the latest version of python 3.
-No external libraries need to be installed
+No external libraries need to be installed.
+This project was created on a 2021 16 inch MacBook Pro M1 Max running macOS Ventura 13.4

 ### Software Efficiency and Maintainability